 - Polish-Ukrainian relations

 - Enforced disappearances

 Yesterday, 26th January 2015 deputy to Verkhovna Rada of Ukraine Andriy Levus together with two other deputies registered initiative to implement changes to the law “On the purification of government”.

-A hundred days after the signing of the lustration law in Ukraine, the Open Dialog Foundation organised a manifestation on Bankova street in Kiev.
+A hundred days after the signing of the lustration law in Ukraine, the Open Dialogue Foundation organised a manifestation on Bankova street in Kiev.

 The report summarises the problems of Ukrainian lustration in the context of current political circumstances, and describes in detail the work on the act “On Purification of Government” adopted by Ukraine’s Verkhovna Rada on 16th September 2014.

-Lyudmyla Kozlovska – President of the Open Dialog Foundation – for Alter Mondes, the French international relations magazine, about international relations, lustration and the situation in Ukraine.
+Lyudmyla Kozlovska – President of the Open Dialogue Foundation – for Alter Mondes, the French international relations magazine, about international relations, lustration and the situation in Ukraine.

 Since late March 2014 we actively support Lustration Committee of Yehor Sobolev by organizing thematic conferences, study visits in the dedicated institutions in Europe and also a direct hands-on consulting on draft law of Ukraine “On Purification of Government”.